yhfyhf/EnglishToLaTeX/README.md

 # English to LaTeX

 This service powers the back-end server for the Speech-to-LaTeX iOS app.
-See the [demo](https://www.youtube.com/watch?v=dqY-oIhNEQ8) here.
+See the demo here: [https://www.youtube.com/watch?v=dqY-oIhNEQ8](https://www.youtube.com/watch?v=dqY-oIhNEQ8)

 Created at the Big Red Hackathon.